Cover

 can buy exquisite free-range and organic lamb and pork products.

-After visiting the Troy Farmers Market, you’ll never want
+After visiting the Troy Farmers Market, youll never want

 to eat supermarket-bought green beans or pea pods again.
 Trust